SS Hungarian: Sinking

 On February 8, 1860, Hungarian left Liverpool, England for Portland, Maine, under the command of Captain Thomas Jones.
 She called at Queenstown, Ireland, and departed from there on February 9, 1860.
 On the night of February 19, she wrecked on Cape Ledge, the west side of Cape Sable, Nova Scotia, with total loss of life.
 The wrecked ship, and survivors who clung to her, were visible from shore, but unreachable due to high seas and gale-force winds that did not relent until six days later.

 Newspaper articles were published for months after the incident.
 Most messages about the disaster were sent out from Barrington Telegraph and relayed to major cities.
 News of the wreck following soon after that of her sister ship Indian "threw a sense of gloom over the whole of British America".
-205 people were killed.
+All 205 people onboard died in the sinking.